minhiu/Tetris-JavaScript/README.md

 # Tetris-JavaScript
-A simple Tetris game coded in JavaScript, CSS, HTML
+A simple Tetris game coded in HTML, CSS, JavaScript